Smoking cessation: Factors affecting success

-Quitting can be harder for individuals with dark pigmented skin compared to individuals with pale skin since nicotine has an affinity for melanin-containing tissues.
-Studies suggest this can cause the phenomenon of increased nicotine dependence and lower smoking cessation rate in darker pigmented individuals.

 There is an important social component to smoking.
-The spread of smoking cessation from person to person contributes to the decrease in smoking these years.
+The spread of smoking cessation from person to person contributes to the decrease in smoking among different populations or groups.
 A 2008 study of a densely interconnected network of over 12,000 individuals found that smoking cessation by any given individual reduced the chances of others around them lighting up by the following amounts: a spouse by 67%, a sibling by 25%, a friend by 36%, and a coworker by 34%.
-Nevertheless, a Cochrane review determined that interventions to increase social support for a smoker's cessation attempt did not increase long-term quit rates.
+Nevertheless, a Cochrane review determined that interventions to increase social support for a smoker's cessation attempt did not improve long-term quit rates.

-Smokers who are trying to quit are faced with social influences that may persuade them to conform and continue smoking.
+Smokers trying to quit are faced with social influences that may persuade them to conform and continue smoking.
 Cravings are easier to detain when one's environment does not provoke the habit.
-If a person who stopped smoking has close relationships with active smokers, he or she is often put into situations that make the urge to conform more tempting.
+Suppose a person who stopped smoking has close relationships with active smokers.
+In that case, they are often put into situations that make the urge to conform more tempting.
 However, in a small group with at least one other not smoking, the likelihood of conformity decreases.

-The social influence to smoke cigarettes has been proven to rely on simple variables.
-One researched variable depends on whether the influence is from a friend or non-friend.
+The social influence of smoking cigarettes has been proven to rely on simple variables.
+One researched variable depends on whether there is influence from a friend or non-friend.
 The research shows that individuals are 77% more likely to conform to non-friends, while close friendships decrease conformity.
-Therefore, if an acquaintance offers a cigarette as a polite gesture, the person who has stopped smoking will be more likely to break his commitment than if a friend had offered.
+Therefore, if an acquaintance offers a cigarette as a polite gesture, the person who has stopped smoking will be likelier to break his commitment than if a friend had suggested it.
 Recent research from the International Tobacco Control (ITC) Four Country Survey of over 6,000 smokers found that smokers with fewer smoking friends were more likely to intend to quit and to succeed in their quit attempt.

 Expectations and attitude are significant factors.
 A self-perpetuating cycle occurs when a person feels bad for smoking yet smokes to alleviate feeling bad.
 Breaking that cycle can be a key in changing the sabotaging attitude.

 Smokers with major depressive disorder may be less successful at quitting smoking than non-depressed smokers.

 Relapse (resuming smoking after quitting) has been related to psychological issues such as low self-efficacy, or non-optimal coping responses; however, psychological approaches to prevent relapse have not been proven to be successful.
 In contrast, varenicline is suggested to have some effects and nicotine replacement therapy may help the unassisted abstainers.

+Although some studies have suggested that increased melanin levels are associated with reduced levels of quitting smoking, other studies have not found this result and overall the literature is inconclusive on the topic.
+Suggestions that this may be due to a biological cause (melanin levels having an effect on nicotine metabolism) have been questioned, and it has suggested that if an effect is present it may be more attributable to social discrimination as a result of colorism, with further research needed to rule out sociological factors.